 \section{Conclusion}

-We developed a model to examine the ex-ante asset holdings which minimize market efficiency in a systemic multi-asset economy.
+We developed a model to examine the ex-ante asset holdings which minimize market inefficiency in a systemic multi-asset economy.
 Price pressure arises in our model from the exogenous trading actions of banks which manage their portfolios to target specific leverage ratios.
-In the model, we quantify efficiency in terms of the mean squared deviation of market capitalization from capitalization measured using fundamental values.
+In the model, we quantify efficiency in terms of the mean squared deviation of fundamental versus market value capitalization.
 We find that inefficiencies are low if banks are not systemically significant, but become substantial if the overall systemic significance is high and banks are not sufficiently heterogeneous in systemic significance.
-We develop a procedure which constructs f-efficient holdings, and show that these depend on two key sufficient statistics, namely the banks' systemic significance and the first two moments of exogenous asset shocks.
+We develop a procedure which constructs f-efficient holdings, and show that these depend on two key drivers, namely the banks' systemic significance and the first two moments of exogenous asset shocks.
 Our analysis reveals that increasing heterogeneity in banks' systemic significance moves f-efficient holdings closer to full diversification, while heterogeneity in the distribution (expectation and variance) of exogenous asset value shocks moves f-efficient holdings away from diversification.
 In balance sheet scenarios characterized by high risk and illiquidity, deviating from f-efficient holdings would result in high inefficiencies and large variance of market capitalization.